Data Quality 3.0

 Another way of putting it will be in a micro-manifesto like:

-“While we value that data are of high quality if they are fit for the intended use we value more that data correctly represent the real-world construct to which they refer in order to be fit for current and future multiple purposes”.
+“While we value that data are of high quality if they are fit for the intended purpose of use we value more that data correctly represent the real-world construct to which they refer in order to be fit for current and future multiple purposes”.

 My thesis is that there is a breakeven point when including more and more purposes where it will be less cumbersome to reflect the real world object rather than trying to align all known purposes.